Media Properties and Immersion Opportunities

 The student-produced WUFT-TV5 news program provides students interested in sports the opportunity to produce and anchor the sports segment in a program that airs weekdays.
 In 2012, WUFT-TV’s evening newscast was named the number one student produced television newscast in America.

 Housed inside the College of Journalism and Communications, Gator Vision, the video production arm of the University Athletic Association, provides interested students the opportunity to be a part of in-house video board productions as well as SEC Network productions for many of the home Gator sporting events.
-From cameras, graphics, audio, and many more, students will get paid experience opportunities to prepare them for a career in live-event sports production.
+From cameras, graphics, audio, and many more, students will get opportunities to prepare them for a career in live-event sports production.

 New Sports Multiplatform Studio

 Students are be able to work side-by-side with professional talent, professors and fellow students in this state of the art facility that promotes collaboration and communication between all of the sports multimedia platforms within the Innovation News Center.

 Our Sports and Media program provides students with exceptional internship opportunities to complement their education.
 We have partnered with a number of sports news organizations, sports teams, and agencies, and work with our extensive Gator alumni network in helping find our students the right fit for their internship experiences.